fysiki/workoutkit-ios-sdk/README.md

 ### Manually

 If you prefer not to use SPM, you can integrate WorkoutKit into your project manually by copying the XCFramework folder.

+## Documentation
+WorkoutKit documentation is provided in an archive you can open within Xcode.

+You will find the archive in the [FZWorkoutKit.doccarchive.zip](FZWorkoutKit.doccarchive.zip) file.
+Just unzip it and open with Xcode.

+The archive includes:
+- A start guide to help you dive in WorkoutKit.
+- Detailed information about each public things you can use (basic information is provided live in the code with headers documentation).